carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 We often want to combine values of and perform calculations on rasters to create a new output raster.
 This episode covers how to perform basic math operations using raster datasets.
 It also illustrates how to match rasters with different resolutions so that they can be used in the same calculation.
-As an example, we will calculate a vegetation Difference Vegetation Index (NDVI) over one of the satellite scenes
+As an example, we will calculate the Normalised Difference Vegetation Index (NDVI) over one of the satellite scenes

 ### Normalized Difference Vegetation Index (NDVI)